seouri/biv/implementation_plan.md

 **Dependencies**: Phase 3.

 **Clarifying Questions**:
-- "Confirm methods dict structure combines results with OR (any method flags it)."
+- "Confirm methods dict structure combines results with OR (any method flags it); future custom combination via DetectorPipeline for e.g., requiring flags from specific methods."
 - "Should defaults be as in README examples?"

 **Milestones/Tests**: